agarciamontoro/leap-motion-project/README.md

 ##### main.py
 This file only initializes the differents objects for the initialization of the game.

+### Known bugs
+#### Ball collision bug
+There are some times that the balls collide and the collision management does not work well.
+Therefore, the balls stick together one inside the other.
+Then, the problem disappears as it appeared.

+We think the problem is not in the collision management but in the collision detection -we use predictive collision techniques, but for some reason, there are some times that it fails-.

+#### Window size
+Although the window size is hard-coded to be 1024x800 px, the window behaves in different ways depending on the monitor resolution.
+We do not know what could cause this bug, as the image stretches in smaller screen resolutions in spite of the hard-coded values.

+#### Hand detection in some borders of the device
+There are some zones in the Leap Motion detection box that behave worst than the others.
+For example, the zone closer to the monitor makes the detection to behave strangely.
+We do not know if this is a problem of the Leap Motion device or of our own code.

 ## References
 * **GUI.py**: the basic OpenGL functions -init, camera, projection and view settings- in this file are adapted from this [@analca3](https://github.com/analca3)'s repository: [Triodo de Frenet](https://github.com/analca3/TriedroFrenet_Evoluta).
 * **LeapDriver.py**: the basic structure of this file is taken from the [Hello World tutorial](https://developer.leapmotion.com/documentation/python/devguide/Sample_Tutorial.html).